 Terms and conditions

-Entrants must retweet a mention of the prize on Twitter from @deskboundtravel or @kerraway, or like and share the post about the prize on the Deskbound Traveller Facebook page, by midnight on March 17.
+Entrants must retweet a mention of the competition on Twitter from @deskboundtravel or @kerraway, or like and share the post about it on the Deskbound Traveller Facebook page, by midnight on May 18.
 Each winner, who must be resident in the United Kingdom or Ireland, will receive one copy of the book.
-Winners will be selected at random and notified by March 23.
+Winners will be selected at random and notified by May 22.
 Unsuccessful entrants will not be contacted.
-For more about Haus Publishing’s travel books, see the company’s website.
+For more books from And Other Stories, see the company’s website.

 *Mabey’s essay on White is included in a collection of his pieces reflecting on a life in writing: Turning the Boat for Home (Chatto & Windus).